Genital modification and mutilation: Self-inflicted

 A person may engage in self-inflicted genital injury or mutilation such as castration, penectomy, or clitoridectomy.
-The motivation behind such actions vary widely; it may be done due to skoptic syndrome, personal crisis related to gender identity, mental illness, self-mutilation, body dysmorphia, or social reasons.
+The motivation behind such actions vary widely; it may be done due personal crisis related to mental illness, self-mutilation, body dysmorphia, or social reasons.
+Not all regions have proper transgender health care or gender-affirming surgeries available, which can lead to people attempting self-surgery.

-During armed conflict

-Genital mutilation is common in some situations of war or armed conflict, with perpetrators using violence against the genitals of men, women, and non-binary people.
-These different forms of sexual violence can terrorize targeted individuals and communities, prevent individuals from reproducing, and cause tremendous pain and psychological anguish for victims.

-Females
+Female

 Female genital mutilation

 Female genital mutilation (FGM), also known as female genital cutting (FGC), female circumcision, or female genital mutilation/cutting (FGM/C), refers to "all procedures involving partial or total removal of the external female genitalia or other surgery of the female genital organs whether for cultural, religious or other non-therapeutic reasons."
-It is not the same as the procedures used in gender reassignment surgery or the genital modification of intersex persons.
-It is practised in several parts of the world, but the practice is concentrated more heavily in Africa, parts of the Middle East, and some other parts of Asia.
+It is not the same as the procedures used in gender-affirming surgery or the genital modification of intersex persons.

+It is practiced in several parts of the world, but the practice is concentrated more heavily in Africa, most of the Middle East, and some other parts of Asia.
 Over 125 million women and girls have experienced FGM in the 29 countries in which it is concentrated.
 Over eight million have been infibulated, a practice found largely in Djibouti, Eritrea, Somalia and Sudan.
 Infibulation, the most extreme form of FGM (known as Type III), consists of the removal of the inner and outer labia and closure of the vulva, while a small hole is left for the passage of urine and menstrual blood; afterwards the vagina will be opened after the wedding for sexual intercourse and childbirth (see episiotomy).
 In the past several decades, efforts have been made by global health organizations, such as the WHO, to end the practice.
 FGM is condemned by international human rights organizations.
 The Istanbul Convention prohibits FGM (Article 38).

-FGM is also considered a form of violence against women by the Declaration on the Elimination of Violence Against Women, which was adopted by the United Nations in 1993; it states: "Article Two: Violence against women shall be understood to encompass, but not be limited to, the following: (a) Physical, sexual and psychological violence occurring in the family, including ... female genital mutilation ...".
+FGM is considered a form of violence against women by the Declaration on the Elimination of Violence Against Women, which was adopted by the United Nations in 1993; it states: "Article Two: Violence against women shall be understood to encompass, but not be limited to, the following: (a) Physical, sexual and psychological violence occurring in the family, including ... female genital mutilation ...".
 However, because of its importance in traditional life, it continues to be practised in many societies.